zxfr/strokefont_cyrillic/README.md

 ```
 > Flag **-c** forces cyrillic glyphs to be copied to editable positions.

-> The script should output a TTF font, with name derived from the original font name.
+> The script should output a TTF font with a name derived from the original font name.

 3. Open the font with the default font viewer application and install it to the system.